jen20/go-event-sourcing-sample/README.md

 ### Snapshot Handler and Snapshot Store

-A snapshot store save and gets aggregate snapshots.
-A snapshot is a fix state of an aggregate on a specific Version.
+A snapshot store save and get aggregate snapshots.
+A snapshot is a fix state of an aggregate on a specific version.
 The properties of an aggregate have to be exported for them to be saved in the snapshot.

 The Snapshot Handler is the top layer that integrates with the repository.